 My junior year of college I moved abroad to work on a 1,500 acre sustainable farm in Tuscany, Italy.
 My time there confirmed the biggest questions in my mind: could I farm every day?
 And would I enjoy it?
 Yes and yes.
 Wholeheartedly.

 From the minute I arrived home to the US, I began working tirelessly towards the dream of starting my own farm.
 My senior year of college I worked two jobs while taking classes full-time, leaving the house at 4am to milk cows before studying.
 After graduation I returned to CT to farm full-time as an apprentice, and later on as a farm manager, saving every penny I earned.

 Full Heart Farm existed before the parcel of land was found.
 The business was established, the loan paperwork in place, the seeds and piglets and chicks ordered, and the daily search for a tiny plot of land to call home was taking place.
 Evenings were spent poring over excel sheets, developing a website, and binge watching Friday Night Lights.
 It was Coach Taylor’s refrain of “Clear Eyes, Full Hearts, Can’t Lose” that echoed in my mind every time a moment of courage was needed to move forward with farm plans and step into uncertainty.
 Those words inspired the name of our farm and still hang in our home today.

-At age 24 I "retired" from my career as a farmer to pursue my dream of having a farm.
+At age 24 I "retired" from my career as a farmer to pursue my dream of having a farm of my own.
 I had a small chunk of hard earned savings and lofty plans for a run-down former horse farm just two miles up the road from my childhood home.
 I signed the closing papers for the farm with a station wagon full of piglets.
 Our first box of chicks arrived in the mail the following week, around the time when the first of our vegetable seeds emerged from the freshly tilled pasture, and the rest is history.